dcwangmit01/ml-string-classifier/README.md

 When applied to a corporate dataset consisting of a CSV of ProductID to ProductFamily associations, the resulting model classifies with 99.999% accuracy.
 In addition, it is also able to classify non-existent ProductIDs with great accuracy.
 For example, a real ProductID "C9100-NM-8X" may be determined to be of the ProductFamily "Catalyst 9K Network Modules".
-If in the future slightly different and never-seen-before ProductIDs such as "D9300-NM-9X" appear, it successfully classifies the string to what we would logically assume to be the correct ProductFamily which in this case is also "Catalyst 9K Network Modules".
-The dataset I used to write this code is not released, and the prior example is made up.
+If in the future slightly different and never-seen-before ProductID such as "D9300-NM-9X" appears, the model successfully classifies the string to what we would logically assume to be the correct ProductFamily which in this case is also "Catalyst 9K Network Modules".
+The dataset I used to write this code is not released.

 ## Usage

 ### Dataset

-A sampel dataset is not yet included, but it might look like this:
+A sample dataset is not yet included, but it might look like this:

 ```CSV
 # saved at ./data/dataset.csv.gz